bisqwit/TinyDeflate/README.md

 10) If `length` bytes have been read from `begin` and the decompression is not yet complete, the decompression aborts with return value 1.

 Note that some of these definitions may be ambiguous.
-If you hit a compiler error trying e.g. to instantiate a call with three iterator parameters, choose a different call method.
+If you hit a compiler error, choose a different call method.
+To help distinguish between (`InputIterator`,`RandomAccessIterator`,`RandomAccessIterator`) and (`ForwardIterator`,`ForwardIterator`,`OutputIterator`), make sure the input iterators are _const_.

+Note: If you do multiple decompression calls in your program in different spots, it may be wise to make sure they all use the same type of parameters, to avoid having to instantiate multiple copies of `Deflate()`.
+In the worst case, you can use `std::function` to wrap your calls into a common interface.
+Check out this video for more about this topic: https://www.youtube.com/watch?v=rUB5Hlm9AaQ

 ## Requirements